-Students must complete 240 indicative hours of course work and a minimum of 70 hours work placement.
-Students who do not meet these requirements will be 'N' determined as required by NESA.
-You should be work ready before work placement.
-External Assessment (optional HSC examination for ATAR purposes)
+You must complete 240 indicative hours of course work and a minimum of 70 hours work placement.
+Not meeting these requirements will incur an 'N' determined as required by NESA.

-The Higher School Certificate examination for hospitality is only available after completion of 240 indicative hours and will involve a written examination consisting of multiple-choice, short answers and extended response items.
-The examination is independent of the competency-based assessment undertaken during the course and has no impact on the eligibility of a student to receive a vocational qualification.
+The Higher School Certificate examination for Hospitality is only available after completion of 240 indicative hours and will involve a written examination consisting of multiple-choice, short answers and extended response items.
+The examination is independent of the competencybased assessment undertaken during the course and has no impact on your eligibility to receive a vocational qualification.